arangodb/docs/3.11/http/cluster.md

 a "cheap" way to get there is even harder.

-The APIs described here try to help with the following approach: There is a "imbalance score" which is computed on a given shard distribution, which basically says how "imbalanced" the cluster is.
+The APIs described here try to help with the following approach: There is an "imbalance score" which is computed on a given shard distribution, which basically says how "imbalanced" the cluster is.
 This score involves leader imbalance as well as data imbalance.
 Higher score means more imbalance, the actual numerical value does not have any meaning.